-Getting a student job might seem intimidating for those who are just getting started.
-The competition in between students is very high.
-University cities are filled with hardworking people who need to make some extra money.
-In the Netherlands, finding a job can get more difficult for students who don’t speak Dutch but still need part-time work.
+Getting a student job might seem intimidating for anyone getting started.
+The competition between students is very high.
+University cities have thousands of hardworking people who need to make some extra money.
+In the Netherlands, finding a job can get more difficult for students who don't speak Dutch but still need part-time work.

 But don't worry.
 Even though it might seem like there aren't many choices and the application process is endless, there are multiple options for anyone who wants to earn some money working flexible hours.